cypress-io/cypress-design/.changeset/early-weeks-tap.md

 '@cypress-design/css': patch
 ---

-remove dependency of css to dedent
+- remove dependency of @cypress-design/css to `dedent`
+- merge the windicss config passed to plugins with the default config